michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 ## Types of Governance

-* DAO is a System where a Treasury is controlled by the collective Decision of the Token Holders of a Project, and all Actions are executed via Proposals enforced by On-Chain Votes
+* DAO is a Organization where a Treasury is controlled by the collective Decision of the Token Holders of a Project, and all Actions are executed via Proposals enforced by On-Chain Votes

 ### On-Chain Voting
 * On-Chain Voting refers to Governance Systems where individual Votes are submitted as Transactions, and recorded directly on the Blockchain